[Noshiro City, Akita Prefecture] The cutting edge of rocket research begins in Noshiro City. "Noshiro Rocket Testing Site"

 Homemade rocket launch "Noshiro Space Event"

-Basically, it is not open to the public, but there is one open day set during the period, and launch experiments of cansats, handmade rockets, etc. are carried out, and the venue, ``Noshiro Space Plaza'', is crowded with many spectators. .
+Although it is not generally open to the public, there is one day during the period when it is open to the public, during which launch experiments of CanSats and homemade rockets are carried out, and the venue, Noshiro Space Plaza, is bustling with spectators

-A license is required for launch, and rockets can be self-made or purchased as kits.
-Licenses can be obtained from the Japan Model Rocket Association, etc.
+A license is required for launching, and the rocket can be either homemade or purchased as a kit.
+Licenses can be obtained from the Japan Model Rocket Association and other organizations

-For more information, visit the Japan Model Rocket Association official homepage ( https://ja-r.net/ ).
+For more information, please visit the official website of the Japan Model Rocket Association ( https://ja-r.net/ ).

-During this period, the Noshiro Galaxy Festival will be held in Noshiro City, and the center of Noshiro City will be filled with the colors of space, including a special opening of the Noshiro Rocket Test Site and a show featuring the image character Noshiro Aeon.
+During this period, the Noshiro Galaxy Festival will be held in Noshiro City, and the city center will be transformed into a space-themed space festival with special openings of the Noshiro Rocket Test Site, a show featuring the Noshiro Ion mascot, and more

 Noshiro Space Event <Information>